NotTacoz/jacaranda/content/notes/AT/chemistry/Equilibrium.md

 - <u>Evolution</u>: Products increases: \[P] increases: freq of col -> ROR of R increases
 	- Reactants decrease: \[R] decrease: freq of col dec -> ROR of F decreases
 - dynamic equilibrium occurs when the forward rate of reaction equal our reverse rate of reaction.
+- a dynamic equilibrium system would have constant properties.
+It LOOKS like nothing is happening.
+- requirements
+	- rates of forward and reverse are equal, constant
+	- main concentration of component remain constant
+	- macroscopic properties remain constant
+	- if you break the equilibrium, it would no longer be equilibrium
+- can only happen in **closed** system: you cannot have true equilibrium in an open system
+- matter cannot be exchanged with the environments.
+- isolated system
+	- matt/matter cannot be exchanging of energy.
+- let's consider $A +B \rightleftharpoons C+D$
+- the position of equilibrium is to the left if we have lots of reactants
+- lots of product: position of equilibrium is to the right.

+## Positions of Equilibrium
+- if you are talking about equilibrium - talk about position of equilibrium
+- trying to push the position of equilibrium makes a lot of money.
+- we sell product for cash.
+- catalyst doe sot shift position of equilibrium

 - ![[notes/images/Screenshot 2024-02-04 at 11.04.32 am.png]]
 - when the shit collides and touches that is when **dynamic equilibrium** occurs.
 - a reaction is reversible if Ea(forward) and Ea(reversible) are low-moderate